GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 * [Chrome DevTools integration](https://developers.google.com/web/updates/2021/01/devtools?utm_source=devtools#trust-token).
 * [Chrome Platform Status](https://www.chromestatus.com/feature/5078049450098688).

-## What are Trust Tokens?
+## What are Private State Tokens?

 {% YouTube
   id='bXB1Iwq6Eq4'
 %}

-Trust Tokens enable trust in a user's authenticity to be conveyed from one context to another, to help sites combat fraud and distinguish bots from real humans—without passive tracking.
+Private State Tokens enable trust in a user's authenticity to be conveyed from one context to another, to help sites combat fraud and distinguish bots from real humans—without passive tracking.

 * An **issuer** website can issue tokens to the web browser of a user who shows that they're